standardhealth/fsh-ae/input/pagecontent/implementation.md

 Relevant CTEP codes and values are listed [here](https://ctep.cancer.gov/protocoldevelopment/codes_values.htm).

 The CTCAE Adverse Event reporting is based on CTCAE 5.0 and corresponds to MedDRA version 20.1.
-The CTCAE terms for the CTCAETermVS defined in this IG includes the codes for the NCI Preferred Terms and the MedDRA LLT (Lowest Level Terms) that map to the CTCAE terms as defined in https://evs.nci.nih.gov/ftp1/CTCAE/CTCAE_5.0/NCIt_CTCAE_5.0.xlsx.
+The CTCAE terms for the CTCAETermVS defined in this IG includes the codes for the NCI Preferred Terms and the MedDRA LLT (Lowest Level Terms) that map to the CTCAE terms as defined in the [NCI CTCAE Cross-walk](https://evs.nci.nih.gov/ftp1/CTCAE/CTCAE_5.0/NCIt_CTCAE_5.0.xlsx).

 #### Representing Provenance